Asian shares mostly lower; China, Japan closed for holidays

 In much of Asia and many other countries, caseloads have surged and vaccination levels remain low.

-U.S. futures were higher, with the contracts for both the Dow industrials and the S&P 500 up 0.3%.
+U.S. futures were higher, with the contract for the Dow industrials up 0.3% and the S&P 500 future up 0.2%.

 The yield on the 10-year Treasury note was steady at 1.62%.